sdss/sdss_brain/docs/sphinx/intro.rst

 path template **name** and **keyword parameters** needed to build complete file paths.  ``_set_access_path_params`` requires both a string `self.path_name` and dictionary `self.path_params` to be set.
 Otherwise an error will be raised.
 For MaNGA DRP cubes, the ``sdss_access`` name is **mangacube**, and it takes three keyword arguments, a plate id, an IFU designation, and the DRP version to define a complete filepath.
+To understand what the ``get_mapped_version`` function is doing, see :ref:`version mappping <version>`.

 Finally we define the ``_parse_input`` method.
 This method defines the logic of determining what kind of input has been passed, either an object ID or a filepath.
 We add some logic to determine if the input string is a